-- Take immediate action and adopt without delay the EU common guidelines on the application of countermeasures to minimise the spread of the 2019 novel coronavirus in the population, based on scientific evidence from ECDC and WHO and recommendations and supervise their implementation in the Member States, using all political and economic tools at disposal. - Facilitate effective cooperation between the Member States and strongly invite them to adopt the identical and consistent countermeasures to COVID-19, taking into consideration the current dynamics of the epidemiological situation. - Assess all the possibilities under the current legal framework, such as Decision No 1082/2013/EU on serious cross-border threats to health, to step up the cooperation and solidarity among the Member States, and condemn all unilateral and contradictory measures taken on the national level.
+- Adopt without delay the EU common guidelines on the application of countermeasures to minimise the spread of the 2019 novel coronavirus in the population, - Facilitate effective cooperation between the Member States and strongly invite them to adopt the identical and consistent countermeasures to COVID-19, taking into consideration the current dynamics of the epidemiological situation.

-Further, the Commission should take immediate action, in cooperation with Member States and Council, to:
+Further, the European Parliament should call on the Commission should take immediate action, in cooperation with Member States and Council, to:

 - Secure large-scale high-throughput testing of COVID 19 across Europe by helping individual countries obtain necessary equipment if their testing capacity is insufficient.
 The ability to test on a scale in the tens of millions is critical in saving lives, slowing down the epidemic and last, but not least, help restart the active economy since people can not return to work without being properly tested. - Reconsider the recent proposal of the EU to mobilize €140 million of public and private funding for promising research on vaccines, diagnosis and treatment as insufficient.
-In light of recent crises, the funding should be dramatically increased.

-- Map the availability of crucial medical supplies and provide this information to individual countries, as the EU has imposed limits on exports of medical equipment outside its borders.
+In light of recent crises, the funding should be dramatically increased. - Map the availability of crucial medical supplies and provide this information to individual countries, as the EU has imposed limits on exports of medical equipment outside its borders.
 The EU should call for solidarity among member countries with nations that are better equipped helping those that are lacking specific pieces of equipment or important medical supplies.